The West Oxford Model

 - enables the community to generate a self sustaining flow of income

 - generates a range of other social and economic benefits for the community

 The West Oxford project

-In 2009 the West Oxford project won over £900,000 pounds from a mix of a government grant from the Department of Energy and Climate Change (The Low Carbon Communities Challenge) and prize money from a national climate change competition (The Big Green Challenge run by).
+In 2009 the West Oxford project won over £900,000 from a mix of a government grant from the Department of Energy and Climate Change (The Low Carbon Communities Challenge) and prize money from a national climate change competition (The Big Green Challenge run by NESTA).

-The bulk of the government grants and prize money has been channelled to WOCR and has been used, alongside capital from the share offer, to install solar panels on a range of buildings including a not for profit, a secondary school, and social housing.
-WOCR is also developing a microhydro project at Osney Weir (Osney Lock Hydro) and installed a small wind turbine at Hogacre Common Eco Park.
+The bulk of the government grants and prize money has been channeled to WOCoRe and has been used, alongside capital from share offers, to install solar panels on a range of buildings including a not-for-profit, a secondary school, and social housing.
+WOCoRe has also developed a microhydro project at Osney Weir (Osney Lock Hydro) and installed a small wind turbine at Hogacre Common Eco Park.

 To find out more, see our Low Carbon Living report.